phil-hanley/warehouse-slotting-tool/README.md

 Power BI dashboard for analyzing picking activity and sales history in the warehouse to support optimized inventory planning decisions

 ## Business Problem
 When planning our warehouse floor, we must balance high and low-demand articles in an efficient way.
 This means high-demand articles should be as accessible as possible, while low-demand articles should be given low-priority locations.
-Given that our warehouse has thousands of articles and only a fraction of floor and shelf slots to fit these, we must be careful about the way we plan our warehouse articles.
+Given that our warehouse has thousands of articles and only a fraction of floor and shelf slots to accommodate them, we must be careful about the way we plan our warehouse articles.

 Our historical sales and order picking data are difficult to analyze in their raw form.
 When we are making inventory planning decisions, we typically find ourselves digging through multiple raw reports and planning without a complete view of warehouse activity.
 There is no simple way for us to compare the performance of every article or to see which articles have locations that may not fit their level of demand.